Dysarthria in Adults

 • capitalize on strengths and address weaknesses related to underlying structures and functions that affect communication across partners, activities, and settings;

-• optimize retention of new motor skills by implementing principles of motor learning (Maas et al., 2008);
+• optimize the retention of new motor skills by implementing principles of motor learning (Maas et al., 2008);

 Treatment Approaches